Wedding photography before the digital age

-It was normal for professional wedding photographers to finish taking their photographs after the start of the reception.
-Then they rushed back to their studios to produce proofs of what they had taken, code them and mount them for display.
-The mounted proofs were then rushed back to the reception where they were displayed for everyone to look at and place their orders.
+After the photographers had taken their final photo, they rushed back to their studios to produce rough copies of all that they had taken, code the them and mount them for display.
+The mounted proofs, as the rough copies were called, were then rushed back to the reception where they were displayed for everyone to look at and place their orders.

 It was important to get them back to get them back to the reception as quickly a possible because guests were more inclined to order copies in the euphoria of the moment than they might have been later.
 Also it seemed to be expected.
 After all, what would the other guests think if they didn't buy a photo?
 And guests knew that any amateur photos that someone may have taken would probably be poor quality.